An adaptive quantum approximate optimization algorithm for solving combinatorial problems on a quantum computer: Conclusion

 In conclusion, we introduced ADAPT-QAOA, a new optimization algorithm that grows the ansatz iteratively in a way that is naturally tailored to a given problem.
-While here we focus on Max-Cut, preliminary results suggest that ADAPT-QAOA is broadly applicable to other types of optimization problems.
-We tested several instances of random diagonal Hamiltonians and found that ADAPT-QAOA always outperforms the original QAOA.
-ADAPT-QAOA opens up interesting future directions.
-Given its flexibility with the choice of mixer pool, researchers working on various hardware platforms may adapt the algorithm according to the native gates, connectivities, and experimental constraints of their systems.
-It would also be fruitful to employ ADAPT-QAOA for optimization problems that use higher-dimensional Hilbert spaces, such as graph coloring problems investigated in Refs.~\cite{Hadfield2019,ZhihuiPRA2020}.
-Finally, more work into the structure of the algorithm itself and its connection to shortcuts to adiabaticity would be of both fundamental and practical interest.
+We tested several instances of random diagonal Hamiltonians and found that ADAPT-QAOA always outperforms the standard QAOA.
+Given its flexibility with the choice of mixer pool, the algorithm can be tailored to the native gates, connectivities, and experimental constraints of hardware.
+It would also be fruitful to employ ADAPT-QAOA for optimization problems that use higher-dimensional Hilbert spaces, such as graph coloring ~\cite{Hadfield2019,ZhihuiPRA2020}.
+Finally, more work into the connection to STA would be of both fundamental and practical interest.